xiashtra/cactbot/docs/RaidbossGuide.md

 See: [P12S](../ui/raidboss/data/06-ew/raid/p12s.ts) for an example of many different tower and classical concept options.

+You can also use the `disabled` and/or `hidden` properties to programmatically hide or disable options based on the values of other options.
+This allows you to effectively create sub-options that will only appear or be modifiable if the "parent" option is set to a particular value.

 TODO: update this guide to explain the structure of the config section better

 ### Trigger Implementation Guidelines for Developers